Chicago and North Western 175: Retirement and storage

 Consequently, the Keweenaw Central was forced to remove their equipment from Calumet, and Nos.
 175 and 29 were moved inside one of the sheds at the Quincy Smelter plant in Hancock for storage.
 Afterwards, the Soo Line Railroad abandoned and ripped up the only trackage that connected the plant to the national rail network, and Jones could not afford to remove his two locomotives from the property via truck.
 As a result, No. 175 spent the next four and a half decades in Hancock.
 In 1979, the shed that was used to store Jones' locomotives collapsed from heavy snow, and No. 175 was moved outdoors.
 While No. 175's boiler, frame, running gear, and NP tender were stored outdoors, many of the locomotive's other components were stored inside an undisclosed facility owned by Jones' new company, Mineral Range Incorporated.

-In 2004, No. 29 was traded and moved to the MCRM in North Freedom, Wisconsin, leaving No. 175 the last remaining locomotive to be stored by the Quincy plant, which was then owned by the National Park Service (NPS).
+In 2004, No. 29 was traded and moved to the MCRY in North Freedom, Wisconsin, leaving No. 175 the last remaining locomotive to be stored by the Quincy plant, which was then owned by the National Park Service (NPS).
 Around the same time, the Langlade County Historical Society of Antigo, Wisconsin made Mineral Range an offer to purchase No. 175, since they were looking for a steam locomotive to display at their heritage center, and No. 175 held historical significance at Antigo.
-Mineral Range turned down the offer, and instead, they sold them Ex-Union Pacific 2-8-0 No. 440, a locomotive that they had received from the MCRM in exchange for No. 29.
+Mineral Range turned down the offer, and instead, they sold them Ex-Union Pacific 2-8-0 No. 440, a locomotive that they had received from the MCRY in exchange for No. 29.